Claire-Fisher/boardgame-buddy-ms3/README.md

     - Where actions require a user to have an account and be logged in, if no session user is found, a notification paragraph shows explaining this.
 If the user still clicks the Call-To-Action, the button navigates them to the Log in page instead.

 ### Clear typography
-- The highly legible and readable font 'Syne' was selected from Google-fonts.
-As a Google-fonts listed typography, 'Syne' has a high chance of being usable across most devices.
-Generic fonts have been coded to display in the event a device is not compatible with 'Syne'.
+- The highly legible and readable fonts, Arial, Helvetica and a standard sans-serif.

 ### Custom Logo
 ![Custom Logo Image](static/images/bgb-logo.svg)